Videos & Social Media Posts Are Not Financial Advice

 You have seen it on YouTube, TikTok, Reddit, or perhaps a post on your social media feed that has popped up about the latest trade or trading strategies that will "beat the market," this will make you "rich immediately" or with the recent trends "this cryptocurrency is going to the moon."

-Have you ever thought to ask yourself: what is in it for the content creator behind the video/post?
+Have you ever thought to ask yourself: What is in it for the content creator behind the video/post?
 Are they providing education or using this platform as a way to gain much more?

 Videos or posts that claim to have specific trade or trading strategies but disclaim that they are not financial advisors as these strategies are speculation or for information purposes.
-A disclaimer within the video or post, if any, is often overlooked: "this is not financial advice.
+A disclaimer within the video or post, if any, is often overlooked: "This is not financial advice.
 Please consult your financial advisor to associate the risks involved," as it is somewhere buried in the video description or stated by the content creator somewhere in the video.
 Some may not even have such a disclaimer.
 The small disclaimer is a way for them to cover themselves if a strategy goes horrendously wrong and a user comes back to them and tells them they will sue them.

 Ironically, everyone overlooks any disclaimers and will still try out these strategies because human nature is to try to get the same success as someone else.
 Although there are times when the strategy works, especially if it is in the beginning stages of momentum, there are times when they do not.
 Content creators are more prone to post their accomplishments, but some post their failures.
-A viewer is more likely to click on a creator's success than a failure.
+A viewer is likelier to click on a creator's success than a failure.

-Consider the following example of a content creator who has deleted this twitter post - I was lucky to screenshot that makes content about their investment trades.
+Consider the following example of a content creator who has deleted this Twitter post - I was lucky to screenshot that makes content about their investment trades.

-A word of caution: options trading involves huge amounts of risk and may exacerbate your losses, and you may lose your principal if traded incorrectly.
+A word of caution: Options trading involves huge amounts of risk and may exacerbate your losses, and you may lose your principal if traded incorrectly.